 Thankfully, missold DB transfer victims like you now have recourse.
 You can file a final salary transfer claim.
 If successful, you could be entitled to final salary compensation to help you recoup some of your losses.

 The Financial Conduct Authority (FCA) warns teachers to be extra cautious when dealing with independent financial advisers.
 Even those affiliated with the most reputable firms have been found guilty of missold DB transfers.
 As they were only paid on a ‘contingent fee’ basis, they prioritized their commission payments over their clients’ needs.
-They caused people like you to lose more than 50% of their future retirement income!

 If your independent financial adviser misled you into trading your desirable teacher’s pension for an inferior private scheme, you were likely the victim of a missold DB transfer scam.
 Our expert team can help you make a successful final salary transfer claim and get the compensation you deserve.